 We refer to our estimated revenue on uncompleted contracts, including the amount of revenue on contracts for which work has not begun, less the revenue we have recognized under such contracts, as "backlog."
 We calculate backlog differently for different types of contracts.
 For our fixed-price contracts, we include the full remaining portion of the contract in our calculation of backlog.
 A customer's intention to award us work under a fixed-price contract is not included in backlog unless there is an actual award and contract to perform a specific scope of work at specific terms and pricing.
-For many of our unit-price, time-andequipment, time-and-materials and cost-plus contracts, we only include projected revenue for a three-month period in the calculation of backlog, although these types of contracts are generally awarded as part of MSAs that typically have a one-to three-year duration from execution.
+For many of our unit-price, time-and-equipment, time-and-materials and cost-plus contracts, we only include projected revenue for a three-month period in the calculation of backlog, although these types of contracts are generally awarded as part of MSAs that typically have a one- to three-year duration from execution.
 Given the duration of our contracts and MSAs and our method of calculating backlog, our backlog at any point in time may not accurately represent the revenue we expect to realize during any period and our backlog as of the end of a fiscal year may not be indicative of the revenue we expect to generate in the following fiscal year and should not be viewed or relied upon as a stand-alone indicator.
 Our backlog includes projects that have a written award, a letter of intent, a notice to proceed or an agreed upon work order to perform work on mutually accepted terms and conditions.
-Additionally, the difference between our backlog and remaining performance obligations is due to the portion of our MSAs that is excluded, under certain contract types, from our remaining performance obligations as these contracts can be canceled for convenience at any time by us or the customer without considerable cost incurred by the customer.
-Our estimated backlog also includes our proportionate share of unconsolidated joint venture contracts.
-Additional information related to our remaining performance obligations is provided in Note 12 - Revenue Recognition to our Financial Statements.
+Additionally, the difference between our backlog and remaining performance obligations is due to the portion of our MSAs that is excluded, under certain contract types, from our remaining performance obligations as these contracts our proportionate share of unconsolidated joint venture contracts.
+Additional information related to our remaining performance obligations is provided in Note 12- Revenue Recognition to our Financial Statements.
 See also "Item 1A.
-Risk Factors - Backlog may not be realized or may not result in profits and may not accurately represent future revenue."
+Risk Factors - Backlog may not be realized or may not result in profits and may n

-Certain projects that we undertake are not completed in one accounting period.
+Many projects that we undertake are not completed in one accounting period.
 Revenue on construction contracts is recognized over the contract term based on costs incurred under the cost-to-cost method.
 As the cost-to-cost method is driven by incurred cost, we calculate the percentage of completion by dividing costs incurred to date by the total estimated cost.
 The percentage of completion is then multiplied by estimated revenues to determine inception-to-date revenue.
 Revenue recognized for the period is the current inception-to-date recognized revenue less the prior period inception-to-date recognized revenue.
 If a contract is projected to result in a loss, the entire contract loss is recognized in the period when the loss was first determined and the amount of the loss is updated in subsequent reporting periods.
 Contract costs incurred to date and expected total contract costs are continuously monitored during the term of the contract.
 Changes in the job performance, job conditions and final contract settlements are factors that influence management's assessment of total contract value and the total estimated costs to complete those contracts, and therefore, profit and revenue recognition.
 While our contracts typically include labor, equipment and indirect costs, the amount of subcontractor and material costs on any individual contract can vary considerably.